atordvairn/blog/README.md

 ### Files for my [blog](https://atordvairn.netlify.app/) are here

-The templete is comming soon, to make blogs like these with a click ;)
+The website is comming soon, to make blogs like these with a click ;)

 feel free to copy the source code (licenced under gpl-3.0)